 Indoor cats that primarily play with toys also expel the same amount of energy.
 You’ll find they have short bursts of intense play before falling asleep for an extended period.

 In warmer climates and throughout the summer months, cats sleep more often to conserve energy and keep themselves cool.
 When it’s hot, cats can sleep for up to 8 hours at a time.
 If a cat expels too much energy when it’s hot, heat-related illnesses can develop, leading to sickness.
 Check for these symptoms of illness:

 - Stumbling or dizziness

-Some cats enjoy sleeping and will do more so than other felines, especially on a cold and windy day when there’s little else to do.
+Some cats enjoy sleeping and will do so more than others, especially on a cold and windy day when there’s little else to do.
 Sleeping when you’re tired is a deeply enjoyable experience for us, which also applies to cats.

 While cats usually sleep in 15-30 minute stints, cats that need a good snooze will go into a longer, deeper sleep.
 They’re also less likely to stir or wake up prematurely.

 If a cat feels under the weather, it will attempt to sleep the illness off and conserve its energy for when it’s feeling better.
 Also, sleeping acts as anesthesia and allows the cat to enjoy relief from pain.